-Open mid-November through the first week of January.
-Hours: Sunday through Thursday dusk to 10:00 p.m. and Friday and Saturday until 11:00 p.m.
+The Oglebay Winter Festival of Lights is held at the Oglebay Resort & Conference Center in Wheeling, WV.
+It is open from mid-November through the first week of January.
+The Winter Festival of Lights is viewable Sunday through Thursday until 10:00 p.m. and on Friday and Saturday until 11:00 p.m.

 There is no admission charge for the Oglebay Winter Festival of Lights, but donations are appreciated (and generally expected).
 A one-time donation per carload is valid for the entire festival season.
-Trolley tours are also offered from Wilson Lodge, first come, first-served for $10 per seat.
+Trolley tours are also offered from Wilson Lodge on a first come, first-served for basis.

-Oglebay, and the Winter Festival of Lights is located 4 miles from I-70 at Exit 2A.
+Oglebay (and the Winter Festival of Lights) is located in West Virginia, 4 miles from I-70 at Exit 2A.
 It is 60 miles from Pittsburgh via I-79 south and I-70 west; 120 miles from Columbus via I-70 east; and 150 miles from Cleveland via I-77 south and I-70 east.
 See location for further directions.

 Weekends at the Oglebay Winter Festival of Lights are so popular that you should expect to sit in line for up to two hours waiting to get in.
 Most people say it's worth it, however!